FedeDP/libmodule/docs/src/callbacks.rst

 .. c:function:: check(void)

-  Startup filter to check whether this module should be created and managed by libmodule, |br|
+  Startup filter to check whether this module should be registered and managed by libmodule, |br|
   as sometimes you may wish that not your modules are automatically started.

-  :returns: true (not-0) if the module should be created, 0 otherwise.
+  :returns: true (not-0) if the module should be registered, 0 otherwise.

 .. c:function:: evaluate(void)